gadget-inc/js-clients/packages/react/README.md

   </p>
 </div>

-## Features

-1. An **auto-suggested** `select` option for all hooks, showing all of the available fields on various models
+`@gadgetinc/react` is a set of React hooks for connecting to a Gadget backend application from a React application.
+There's a few key features:

+1. Rule-obeying hooks for reading and writing data from a backend that handle all request lifecycle and auth like `useFindOne` and `useAction`
-2. A **typed** and **hydrated** result based on any given `select` option
+2. A full featured, GraphQL-powered nested object selection system using the `select` option
+3. Full type safety for inputs and outputs driven by each Gadget app's backend schema, including over dynamic selections
+4. Data hydrations that return useful objects like `Date`s

-This library wraps [urql](https://github.com/FormidableLabs/urql) to communicate with a Gadget-generated API, so it benefits from all of the same [features](https://github.com/FormidableLabs/urql/blob/main/README.md#-features) as `urql`.
+This library wraps [urql](https://github.com/FormidableLabs/urql) to communicate with a Gadget-generated API, so it benefits from all of the same [features](https://github.com/FormidableLabs/urql/blob/main/README.md#-features) as `urql` as well!

 ## Installation

-This is a companion package to the JavaScript client package generated for your Gadget app, so you must install the JS client for your app, and then install this package.
+`@gadgetinc/react` is a companion package to the JavaScript client package generated for your Gadget app, so you must install the JS client for your app, and then install this package.

 To install the JS client for your app, you must set up the Gadget NPM registry, and then install the client: